-- 7.1 It is the Commissioner's responsibility under the Code to approve a Treasury Policy Statement. - 7.2 The Commissioner delegates the review and scrutiny of the Treasury Management Strategy and Policies, along with monitoring performance by receiving the mid-year review and annual report, to the Joint Independent Audit Committee, and the execution and administration of Treasury Management decisions to the CFO.
-Any proposals to approve, adopt or amend policy require the consent of the Commissioner and are matters for the Commissioner to determine. - 7.3 The Commissioner will receive: - a) A four year Treasury Strategy report, including the annual Investment Strategy, before the commencement of each financial year. - b) A mid-year report on borrowing and investment activity. - c) An annual report on borrowing and investment activity by 30 September of each year. - 7.4 In December 2017, CIPFA issued revised Prudential and Treasury Management Codes.
-CIPFA acknowledged the lateness of this issue and suggested that changes to the Codes should be implemented as soon as practicable.
-Of particular issue was the requirement for inclusion of a Capital Strategy.
-Given the requirements of such a document most Local Authorities will defer until 2019/20 to give them time to prepare the required document and go through the proper governance process to get this agreed.
-The Capital Strategy report is intended to provide the following: - A high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services. - An overview of how the associated risk is managed. - The implications for future sustainability.
+- 7.1 It is the Commissioner's responsibility under the Code to approve a Treasury Policy Statement. - 7.2 The Commissioner delegates the review of the policy, monitoring of the performance of the treasury management function and the scrutiny of Treasury Management Strategy and policies to the Joint Independent Audit Committee, and the execution and administration of treasury management decisions to the CFO.
+Any proposals to approve, adopt or amend policy require the consent of the Commissioner and are matters for the Commissioner to determine. - 7.3 The Commissioner will receive: - a) A four year Treasury Strategy report, including the annual Investment Strategy, before the commencement of each financial year; - b) A mid-year report on borrowing and investment activity, and - c) An annual report on borrowing and investment activity by 30 September of each year.